jiashenyue/soil-moisture-analysis-tech-notes/03-VIIRS-data-download-prep.md

 -   This tutorial focuses on how to download VIIRS data from NASA Earthdata Search and prepare them for future use
     -   We will use VIIRS Vegetation Indices (1km, 16-day, [VNP13A2 v002](https://lpdaac.usgs.gov/products/vnp13a2v002/)) as an example
--   Some basic information about HDF (Hierarchical Data Format) data

 ## Search VNP13A2 data from NASA Earthdata Search